mfreema5/Thesis/Fall-2014/notes/Mapping the Metrics.md

 | *h*-I  | *h*-index                          | (*multiple possible?*)                                | Hirsch, J. E. 2005                                                       |

   * Hirsch, J. E. 2005.
 “An Index to Quantify an Individual’s Scientific Research Output.” *Proceedings of the National Academy of Sciences of the United States of America* 102 (46): 16569–72. doi:[10.1073/pnas.0507655102](http://doi.org/10.1073/pnas.0507655102).

+* an actor has an *h*-index of “h” when
+  * they have “h” number of papers that
+    * have ≥ “h” number of citations
+  * E.g., 5 papers with 5 or more citations.

 ###CWTS bibliometric indicators